Island Etiquette - Quadra Island

 Plastic Grocery Bags There are no plastic grocery bags available at the Quadra Island merchants.
 As a part of commitment to reduce waste and use of plastic they've been replaced by the use of reusable carrier bags.
 They are available locally to buy or bring your own.

-Anti Litter Please dispose of all litter in appropriate garbage cans; help keep our roads, parks, trails and oceans clean.
-Rubbish can be hazardous to wildlife too, so please dispose of any garbage responsibly.
+Don't Drop Litter Please dispose of all litter in appropriate garbage cans; help keep our roads, parks, trails and oceans clean.
+Garbage can be hazardous to wildlife too, so please dispose of any trash responsibly.

 Outdoor Activities Enjoying nature is one of the joys of being on Quadra.
 There are a few things we hope that you will remember.
 If you are on the water, keep a distance of at least 100 meters from seals, dolphins, birds and other mammals in order to avoid disturbing them.
 Don't be tempted to touch wildlife or disturb habitats whether on land or water.
 Personal water craft use is banned on local Quadra waters, and a 10hp limit applies to boats in the Main Lakes Chain Provincial Park.